 Many business owners are paying too much for their phone and internet services.
 Despite that fact they’re not eager to change providers.
 Their fears include: installation problems, service outages, losing their phone numbers and being mislead by telco salespeople.

+There are some important things to know before changing telecom carriers.
 Here’s a list of items to be mindful of when considering a carrier change.
 The list should help reduce the fear of making a carrier change and prepare a business for what lies ahead:

 1: You get to keep your phone numbers.
 Every business with existing phone service pays a number portability surcharge for the right and ability to retain their phone numbers if they change service providers.